mybest

 Lowest price

 mybest’s Top Choice!
-Suction Power on Par With Corded Vacuums and 60-Minute Battery Life
+Suction Power on Par With Corded Vacuums and 45-Minute Battery Life

 The V15 Detect was released in 2021 and is Dyson’s best vacuum.
-It has a piezo sensor that measures dust based on the vibrations as it hits the intake and a green laser that helps detect debris.
+It has a piezoelectric sensor that measures dust based on vibrations and a green laser that helps detect debris.
 This vacuum boasts overwhelming suction power that can clean any surface.
-The Fluffy Cleaner Head picks up small debris, large debris, and hair on hardwood and tile flooring, while the Motorbar Cleaner Head draws out sand from carpet.
+The Fluffy Cleaner Head picks up small debris, large debris, and hair on hardwood and tile flooring, while the Motorbar Cleaner Head draws out sand from the carpet.

-When you empty the bin, debris stuck to the filter gets scraped off automatically, so all you need to do is wash off the pre-motor filter to clean it.
-On the medium of the three suction power modes, the battery lasted 45 minutes, which is above average.
+When you empty the dust canister, debris stuck to the filter gets scraped off automatically, so all you need to do is wash off the pre-motor filter to clean it.
+When its suction power was on medium, the battery lasted 45 minutes, which is above average.
 In addition, a display on the handle tells you how much battery life you have left down to the second, so you don’t have to worry about the vacuum shutting off while you’re using it.

 It can’t be beaten in terms of power and functionality, but it’s a bit heavier and noisier than we’d like.
 It glides effortlessly across the floor when vacuuming, but it feels heavy when you lift it.
 This might not be the best option if you need to carry it up and down stairs regularly.
 On top of that, the Motorbar Cleaner Head makes a lot of noise when it hits the floor, even in eco mode, which is the weakest.
 We recommend using the Fluffy Cleaner Head when you use it at night.